aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/20_Setup-Gitlab/2_Upload_key_to_Gitlab.md

 weight = 2
 +++

-Navigate to the profile section of gitlab via this link [https://gitlab.com/profile/keys](https://gitlab.com/profile/keys)
+Navigate to the profile section of GitLab via this link [https://gitlab.com/profile/keys](https://gitlab.com/profile/keys)

 1. Paste the key into the textbox provided
 2. Title the key `cloud9-ide-key`